 Visiting Yellowstone in winter is a magical experience.
 I don’t say that lightly.
 For playing in Yellowstone Park, winter is our favorite time to go.
 Imagine soaking in a hot spring with ice floating nearby, ghost trees lining the trail, boiling water shooting into the air and freezing at the top, and bison stoically pushing snow aside in search of dried grass.
+You just need the right Yellowstone winter packing list to make sure you are prepared.

 Still wondering, “Is winter a good time to visit Yellowstone?”?
 Absolutely!
 Animals, including wolves, elk, and bison, come down from the mountains and are (mostly) easily visible from the road or ski track.
 It’s quiet and gorgeous and one of the most special experiences you can have, but you need to know what to pack for winter in Yellowstone so you can appreciate a Yellowstone National Park winter comfortably and safely.